 This customer wanted to reduce the uncertainty in her quote, so she scraped out all the rot before we arrived to quote.
 This is a good way to see exactly what the problems are.

-Say you have determined you need to do a full sill replacement.
-Once you have cut this out you then you will need to inspect the structural elements as well as the cladding and any reveals on the wall and frame.
-Is the weatherboard rotten?
-Is the stud work compromised?
-Has the rot spread up into the pocket cavity and began to destroy the frame lining
+Around the windows it’s also wise to inspect the structural elements as well as the cladding and any reveals on the wall and frame.
+Are the weatherboards rotten?
+Is the stud work below the window compromised?
+Has the rot spread up into the pocket cavity and began to destroy the frame lining?

-Once removed, any sections of the windows that were compromised with rot need to be treated with a two-part timber treatment preservative.
-This preservative works by soaking into the timber grain and crystallising, making the timber resistant to movement and further rot.
+Sometimes this is not entirely possible so a fungicide or epoxy wood treatment system should be used.
+This system works by soaking into the timber grain and crystallising, making the timber resistant to movement and further rot.
 It also works to isolate and capture any small portions of rot that may have been missed when you cut out the rest of the rot.

-Finally you begin to rebuild your window.
-For this you will want access to a table saw, drop saw, multitool again, and potential a router.
-As you are cutting each component to put back in place it is important to try and mimic as much of the original joinery as possible.
-In my opinion, the mortice and tenon joints that are used in sash windows for example, have outlasted many modern fixings and fastenings.
+As you are cutting each component to put back in place it is important to try and match as much of the original joinery as possible.
+We believe that the old fashioned mortice and tenon joints are excellent and have outlasted many modern fixings and fastenings.
 Sometimes when fixing these joints we have to use a special flexible two-part epoxy.